Sarath-Raja/login/README.md

-This is a sample Node.js application which includes login authentication
+This is a sample Node.js application with login authentication

 technologies used are: